-The Inception of Dotting and Diacritics in Arabic Posted by Ibnulyemen اِبْنُ اليَمَن on Aug 17, 2017 in Arabic Language, History, Pronunciation
+The Inception of Dotting and Diacritics in Arabic Posted by Ibnulyemen اِبْنُ اليَمَن on Aug 17, 2017 in Arabic Language, Pronunciation

 During the early days of Islam, Arabic scripts had neither dots nor diacritics.
 As illustrated in the Table (1), a word with neither of these typographic features had multiple meanings.
 Figuring out what it meant depended primarily on Arabs’ intuition, memory, and the context.
 By the time of fourth Caliphate, Imam Ali ibn Abi Talib, large influxes of non-Arabs embraced Islam.
 Due to the linguistic differences between their native languages and Arabic, mispronunciation became prevalent.
 Deemed hideous, mainly while reading and reciting the Holy Quran, erroneous pronunciation had to be urgently repaired.

 Consequently, it was pressing that rules and regulations be established to repair errors in articulation to rid of ambiguity and improve comprehensibility of speech of new Muslims whether in reading and reciting the Quran or daily communication.
 Diacritical marks, namely fatHah, Dammah, kasrah, and sukoon, which had slightly different shapes than is the case today, were introduced.
 As well, dots above or below certain letters had to be employed to lessen resorting to intuition and context in deciphering what similar letters stood for.